Clifford254KE/M-pesa-Statement-Analysis/README.md

 - **Transfer Charges**: Amount deducted when sending money via m-pesa
 - **M-shwari**: Amount deposited in M-shwari account.
 This is savings but the client wanted it to appear as part of the expenses for reasons known to her.

 3. Cashflow based on the running totals from 4th April 2024 to 5th May 2024: There is a downward trend as shown by the trendline.
 This means that there is more money being withdrawn as compared to the amount earned. {NB.
-The amount earned was more than the amount spent as shown above (check objective 1) because there was some amount of money that was carried forward from the previous month.}
+The amount earned was more than the amount spent as shown above (check objective 1) because there was some amount of money that was carried forward from the previous month (Question 1).
 4. The trend of withdrawal/income from 4th April 2024 to 5th May 2024: Based on the dashboard shown above, the line graph for withdrawals and income are running interchangeably.
 Sometimes withdrawal is higher than income and vice versa.

+### Limitations
+---
+- M-pesa statement is highly sensitive because it contains personal information and also password protected
+- The project was limited to the requirements of the user.
+- Some transactions were ambiguous.
+They were analyzed based on the user's explanation upon inquiry.
 ### Recommendations
 ---
+- Avoid impulse buying and embrace savings.
+- Embrace bulk shopping, it will reduce the amount spent per day for shopping.

+**Note**.
+The project only displays images as shown above.
+Uploading datasets or Excel worksheets is restricted due to sensitive data in those files.